Vyral/robin-phillips/_posts/2022-06-06-9-home-selling-mistakes-to-avoid.md

 Too many sellers out there think that the real estate market is the same day after day, but it’s not.
 In these ever-changing conditions, there are nine key mistakes that home sellers should avoid when selling their homes in the June 2022 market:

 **1\.
-Failing to understand the total cost.** Most people who are selling a home are also buying one, so if you’re going to purchase another property after selling, be sure to meet with a lender in advance to discuss the costs.
-For example, find out how much money you’ll need to put down on that new house.
+Failing to understand the total cost.**&nbsp;For example, find out how much money you’ll need to put down on that new house.

 **2\.
 Overpricing your home.** Even though we’re in a seller’s market, buyers can tell when a home is overpriced.
 If your list price is too high, your property may sit on the market for longer than it should.
 You might even have to resort to a price reduction eventually to correct your mistake.